 Sashimi is usually thought of as raw fish.
 However, the word really means “pierced body” and refers to a preparation of very thinly sliced raw fish or meat.
 Is horse meat served as sashimi in Japan?
 Yes.
 The Japanese do eat raw horse meat, as well as cooked horse meat.

-The Japanese call horse meat Sakuru niku which means "cherry blossom meat" (sakuru means cherry blossom).
+The Japanese call horse meat Sakuru nikuwhich means “cherry blossom meat” (sakuru means cherry blossom).
 They named it this because of the intense red or pinkish color of horse meat.
 It is much redder than beef.
-According to the book They Eat That?: A Cultural Encyclopedia of Weird and Exotic Food from around the World, Sakuru niku is a specialty of the Kumamoto Prefecture, a place where a large number of horse farms were located, since at least the 1600's.1
+According to the book They Eat That?: A Cultural Encyclopedia of Weird and Exotic Food from around the World, Sakuru niku is a specialty of the Kumamoto Prefecture, a place where a large number of horse farms were located, since at least the 1600’s.
+1Deutsch, Jonathan, and Natalya Murakhver.
+They Eat That?: A Cultural Encyclopedia of Weird and Exotic Food from around the World.
+Santa Barbara, CA: ABC-CLIO, 2012.

 The eating of horse meat didn’t become very popular, however, until the 1960’s.
 Since there were more automobiles, there were less need for horses.